ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Additional Ablation Studies

 \subsection{Training Diagnostics}

 The main text focuses on benchmark performance and the coupled-branch ablation.
 Figure~\ref{fig:training_curves} reports lower-level diagnostics for the first 1{,}500 RL steps of the same main Band-1-of-$K$ run; the final $n{=}100$ benchmark evaluation at step~$2{,}000$ is the headline number reported in Table~\ref{tab:main_results}.
 The Q-Gen valid specification rate remains broadly stable despite exploration, and the test-time-training Seed Pool DAG grows monotonically from 436 filtered evaluation roots to 1{,}258 nodes by step~1{,}500, with all 822 novel nodes having been solved at least once before admission.
-This 436-root TTT pool is separate from the 274 raw Dafny2Verus test problems and the 234 filtered roots used for the Transfer setting.
+This 436-root TTT pool is the filtered union of benchmark roots used for the TTT run, separate from the 234 filtered Dafny2Verus roots used for the Transfer setting.
 The gradient norm fluctuates after initial transients rather than serving as a primary performance metric; we therefore treat it as a stability diagnostic rather than a main-result claim.